19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Mythril Spells/Level 1/Turn Undead.md

 | Range    | Self, AOE                                                                          |
 | Domains  | [Life](../../../Spell%20Domains/Life.md), [Fire](../../../Spell%20Domains/Fire.md) |

-You create an holy aura in a 30 foot radius around you.
+You create an holy aura in a 60 foot cube centered on you.

 Any undead creatures in that area are pushed back 30 feet, fall [Prone](../../../../Conditions/Prone.md), and are [Dazed](../../../../Conditions/Dazed.md) until your next [Turn](../../../../Game%20Procedures/Turn.md).